Germans in the Philippines

 German settlement in the Philippines began during the Spanish colonization of the Philippines when the German Empire attempted to acquire the Philippines.
 This article also refers to the choice of Filipino citizenship and/or settlement in the Philippines by persons of either pure or mixed German descent who continued to reside in the country for a significant number of years or decades.
 The German community in the Philippines is the largest central European community in the country.
 The community comprises expats and immigrants.

 History

 Spanish rule

-The first Germans to arrive to the Philippines were colonists.
+The first Germans to arrive in the Philippines were colonists.
 Otto von Bismarck’s German Empire was one of the United States' rivals in replacing Spanish rule in the archipelago.
-From 1890 to the outbreak of the Spanish–American War in 1898, there was a lull in German Empire's colonial campaigns.
-Like other colonialist nations, German Empire sought to protect its overseas nationals and trade interests to the extent of safeguarding free access to markets.
-A German squadron arrived in Manila and engaged in maneuvers which Commodore George Dewey seeing this as obstruction of his blockade, offered war — after which the Germans backed down.
+From 1890 to the outbreak of the Spanish–American War in 1898, there was a lull in the German Empire's colonial campaigns.
+Like other colonialist nations, the German Empire sought to protect its overseas nationals and trade interests to the extent of safeguarding free access to markets.
+A German squadron arrived in Manila and engaged in maneuvers which Commodore George Dewey, seeing this as an obstruction of his blockade, offered war — after which the Germans backed down.